ABA Rhetoric #1: ABA interventions are the most evidence-based effective autism intervention

 No, ABA is about changing observable, measurable behaviour by trial and error until compliance is gained and the data demonstrates that is has changed.

-ABA therapists often use Functional Behaviour Analysis (FBA) in an attempt to understand behaviour, however this is just what the behaviour is seen to achieve and is nearly always documented to be (1) avoidance/escape, (2) access to something tangible, (3) social attention or (4) internal reinforcement.
+ABA therapists often use Functional Behaviour Assessment (FBA) in an attempt to understand behaviour, however this is just what the behaviour is seen to achieve and is nearly always documented to be (1) avoidance/escape, (2) access to something tangible, (3) social attention or (4) internal reinforcement.
 This is nothing to do with the “why” or root cause of the behaviour (ie anxiety, sensory, cognitive or other internal need).
 In fact FBAs are rarely mutually exclusive and are a pretty useless way to categorise behaviour.
 They leave the therapist guessing and using trial and error to get a behaviour change.

 Think of a child, after coping with a day at school, in meltdown (a word not in the ABA dictionary).
 How will a therapist observing (1), (2), (3) or (4) understand the behaviour?
 You may think an ABA ABC (Antecedent, Behaviour, Consequence) analysis would help understand the behaviour.
 But as in this example in practice does not help either.
 The Antecedent in this situation is really unrelated to the cause of the overload and is simply the straw on the camel’s back.